Treatment of all types of amyloidosis is currently based on the following principles:

 On 22 May 2019 NICE published guidance recommending inotersen for treating stage 1 and stage 2 polyneuropathy in adults with hereditary transthyretin amyloidosis.

 On 14 August 2019 NICE published guidance recommending patisiran for treating hereditary transthyretin amyloidosis in adults with stage 1 and stage 2 polyneuropathy.

 Both inotersen and patisiran have now been approved by NHS England for this indication.

 So far trials have only assessed the impact of these drugs on nerve damage caused by ATTR amyloidosis.
 Effects on cardiac ATTR amyloidosis have not been formally assessed and patients with wild-type ATTR amyloidosis were not included in the drug trials.

-The National Amyloidosis Centre can now offer patients with ATTR amyloidosis, subject to various eligibility criteria demanded by the pharmaceutical companies, various opportunities for treatment with the new drugs or for participation in clinical trials.
-For details of ongoing trials at the NAC see here.
+The National Amyloidosis Centre (NAC) at the Royal Free Hospital, London, can now offer patients with ATTR amyloidosis, subject to various eligibility criteria demanded by the pharmaceutical companies, various opportunities for treatment with the new drugs or for participation in clinical trials. for information on ongoing trials at the NAC, see here.

 All the TTR in the blood, which forms the amyloid deposits everywhere except in the eye and the blood vessels around the brain, is made in the liver.
-Liver transplantation is therefore a treatment option for some patients with hereditary ATTR amyloidosis.
-The liver which forms the abnormal, ‘variant’ TTR is removed and replaced by a donor liver making normal, ‘wild type’ TTR.
-The aim is to prevent the formation of further amyloid deposits by reducing the supply of the amyloidogenic precursor TTR.
+In the past, liver transplantation was a treatment option for some patients with hereditary ATTR amyloidosis, although almost exclusively younger patients with the Val30Met mutation.
+Since the advent of the new drugs, liver transplantation is rarely recommended in the UK.